Overview of Banks in Sri Lanka

-For anyone considering a banking career in Sri Lanka, this list is a helpful guide on where to start.
+For anyone considering a banking career in Sri Lanka, this list of top banks in Sri Lanka is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 Based out of Colombo, Sampath Bank Plc provides various banking and financial products and services in Sri Lanka and other countries.
 Incorporated in 1986, it manages a network of approximately 229 branches and 381 ATMs.

-Established in 1961, People’s Bank is a state-owned bank.
-It provides personal banking products and services, corporate banking services, treasury services and development banking services; and overseas customer services.
-It operates out of Colombo and employs around 11,200 individuals.
+Established in 1961, People’s Bank is one of the state-owned banks in Sri Lanka.
+It provides personal banking products and services, corporate banking services, treasury services and development banking services, and overseas customer services.
+It operates out of Colombo and employs around 11,000 individuals.

-The bank comprises banking, leasing, and travels and others segments.
-It manages a network of 737 branches and approximately 506 ATMs.
+The bank comprises banking, leasing, travels, and other segments.
+It manages a network of 741 branches and approximately 506 ATMs.

 Established in 1987, Seylan Bank Plc provides commercial banking and related financial services in Sri Lanka.
 It operates through its Banking, Treasury, and Property/Investment segments.